NawanjanaMP/Gold-Price-Analyzer/README.md

 - [ ] User authentication and personalized alerts
 - [ ] Real-time WebSocket updates
 - [ ] Mobile app (React Native)

-## 📄 License

-This project is created for educational purposes.

-## 👨‍💻 Author

-Built with ❤️ by a Senior AI Engineer with 25 years of experience

 ## 🙏 Acknowledgments